 Wonder Egg Priority

-Wonder Egg Priority, a psychological fantasy drama, tackles the difficult subject of painful experiences and suicide.
+Wonder Egg Priority, a psychological fantasy drama, tackles the diffi subject of painful experiences and taking your own life.
 Given the subject matter, the series does an amazing job of presenting the narrative of our teenage characters’ hardships and sufferings.

-Ai Ooto is left to deal with her new world after her best and only friend, Koito Nagase, commits suicide.
+Ai Ooto is left to deal with her new world after her best and only friend, Koito Nagase, takes her own life.
 With nothing else to live for, she follows the directions of a mysterious entity and is persuaded to buy an egg, especially a Wonder Egg.

 Ai is tasked with saving people from challenges after breaking the egg in a world that materializes during her sleep.
 Sh e believes that by doing so, she has come one step closer to saving her dearest buddy.
 With this perilous yet alluring opportunity in her hands, Ai enters a world where she must recognize the connection between other people’s demons and her own.